Kamuthuj/A-B-ad-running-test/README.md

 # Marketing A/B testing analysis

+# Marketing A/B testing analysis

+# Project overview.
-This project analyzes data from an A/B testing experiment in a marketing campaign to evaluate the effectiveness of different strategies and uncover actionable insights.
-The dataset includes user interactions, conversion status, and details about peak ad engagement times, which were explored through univariate and bivariate analyses.
-Preprocessing steps involved handling duplicates, removing unnecessary columns, and assessing categorical variables.
-Visualizations such as count plots, pie charts, histograms, and box plots highlighted data distributions and patterns.
-Bivariate analysis used cross-tabulations and visualizations to assess conversion rates by test groups, days, and hours, alongside comparisons of total ad views between converted and non-converted users.
-Statistical testing validated findings using chi-square tests for categorical associations and non-parametric tests for numeric variables, addressing unmet normality assumptions.
-Results revealed significant differences in conversion rates across variables, providing insights into user behavior and campaign performance.
-Python libraries like pandas, matplotlib, seaborn, and scipy.stats were used for data manipulation, visualization, and hypothesis testing.
-This analysis offers a structured approach to interpreting A/B testing results for optimizing marketing strategies.
+This project focuses on analyzing data from an A/B testing experiment conducted in a marketing campaign.
+The goal is to evaluate the effectiveness of different strategies and uncover actionable insights.
+The dataset includes user interactions, conversion status, and details about peak ad engagement times.

+# Data preprocessing.
+Preprocessing steps involved:

+1. Handling duplicates.
+2. Removing unnecessary columns.
+3. Assessing and encoding categorical variables.
+These steps ensured the dataset was clean and ready for analysi

+# Exploratory Data Analysis (EDA)
+1. Univariate Analysis
+Visualizations: Count plots, pie charts, histograms, and box plots were used to explore data distributions and identify patterns.
+Key metrics such as user interactions and ad engagement times were analyzed for trends.
+2. Bivariate Analysis
+Cross-tabulations and visualizations assessed conversion rates by test groups, days, and hours.
+Comparisons of total ad views were made between converted and non-converted users.

+# Statistical Testing

+To validate findings:
+Chi-square tests were used for assessing associations between categorical variables.
+Non-parametric tests were employed for numeric variables, addressing unmet normality assumptions.
+Significant differences in conversion rates were identified, offering valuable insights into user behavior and campaign performance.